On singularity of $p$-energy measures on metric measure spaces: Introduction

 The problem reduces to proving the Poincar\'e inequality and the cutoff Sobolev inequality on certain fractals or metric measure spaces.
 The Poincar\'e inequality is relatively straightforward.
 Indeed, on many such spaces, it arises naturally as a byproduct of the construction of the $p$-energy.
 The main difficulty lies in the cutoff Sobolev inequality.
 Even in the case $p=2$, a direct proof of the cutoff Sobolev inequality has long been regarded as highly non-trivial, and its validity is typically established via conditions equivalent to heat kernel estimates.

-Recently, the author provided a direct proof of the cutoff Sobolev inequality for $p=2$ on three typical strongly recurrent fractals in \cite{Yan25b}.
-In the present paper, we adopt the same approach to show that, under the slow volume regular condition--which generalizes the strongly recurrent condition from the case $p=2$ to general $p>1$, and is equivalent to $p$ being strictly greater than the Ahlfors regular conformal dimension on homogeneous metric measure spaces--the conjunction of the Poincar\'e inequality and the cutoff Sobolev inequality is equivalent to the resistance estimate.
+Recently, in \cite{Yan25b}, the author gave a direct proof of the cutoff Sobolev inequality for $p=2$ on the Sierpi\'nski gasket.
+In the present paper, we adopt the same approach to show that, under the slow volume regularity condition, which generalizes the strongly recurrent condition from the case $p=2$ to general $p>1$ and is equivalent to $p$ being strictly greater than the Ahlfors regular conformal dimension on homogeneous metric measure spaces, the Poincar\'e inequality and the cutoff Sobolev inequality are equivalent to the resistance estimate.
+As part of the proof, we give a simple and direct derivation of the cutoff Sobolev inequality from the Poincar\'e inequality and the capacity upper bound.
+A similar derivation was very recently obtained in \cite{Eri26} under the more general assumption of volume doubling, using a Whitney covering technique.
+Our proof is direct and may be of independent interest.

 Since the resistance estimate has been established on certain homogeneous metric measure spaces, as shown in \cite{Kig23,KS24a}, we can provide a partial answer to the above conjecture that the singularity holds for all $p$ strictly greater than the Ahlfors regular conformal dimension.